adon-cloudcannon/landing-page-test/src/collections/lessons/astro-beginner-tutorial-series/astro-content-collections-typed-markdown.md

 ![Astro content collections browser validation error](https://cc-dam.imgix.net/astro-content-collections-browser-validation-error.png "Astro content collections terminal validation error")

 There is an error now, which was not there before!
 Where did it come from?
-By default, all fields in the schema are compulsory, and you might have noticed we did not set `draft` in the front matter for the `tandem-cycles` or `unicycles posts`.
+By default, all fields in the schema are compulsory, and you might have noticed we did not set `draft` in the front matter for the `tandem-cycles` or `unicycles` posts.
 You have two ways to remedy this:

 * keep the `draft` field compulsory and add it to posts missing it
 * update the schema to make the draft `field` optional